 If you have ever experienced Athletes Foot (Tinea) you will know just how irritating and itchy the foot can be.

-Tinea is an opportunistic infection of the skin, that is generally more common in the summer months when the humidity rises and this condition is easily spread in warm and wet environments.
+Tinea is an opportunistic infection of the skin.
+Fungus is generally more common in the summer months when the humidity rises and this condition is easily spread in warm and wet environments.

-People with diabetes or a compromised immune system are also at increased risk of fungal infections.
+People with diabetes or a weak immune system are also at increased risk of fungal infections.

-Tinea is easily spread between individuals and thrives in warm dark moist places, with limited airflow, which makes footwear a perfect breading ground.
+Fungal infections can easily spread between individuals and thrives in warm dark moist places, with limited airflow, which makes footwear a perfect breeding ground.